yiisoft/user/README.md

 $currentUser = new \Yiisoft\User\CurrentUser($identityRepository, $eventDispatcher);
 ```

-If the user has not been logged in, then it is the guest user that will be used by default:
+If the user has not been logged in, then the current user is a guest:

 ```php
 $currentUser->getIdentity(); // \Yiisoft\User\Guest\GuestIdentity instance